 Balance Sheet – Definition

 A balance sheet is a list of assets and claims over a business at some specific point of time and is prepared from an adjusted trial balance.
-It shows the financial position of business by detailing the sources of funds and the utilization of these funds.
+It shows the financial position of the business by detailing the sources of funds and the utilization of these funds.
 A balance sheet shows the assets and liabilities grouped, properly classified and arranged in a specific manner.
 The balance sheet is a component of final accounts.

 The balance sheet reflects the fundamental accounting model which describes the financial position of a firm in terms of equality between its assets on one side and its liabilities plus owner’s equities on the other (A = L + OE).